CAP 211 - Interactive Design and Game Development

 - Consider Richard Bartle's statement that players tend to either act or interact, with other players or with the world of the game.
 Explain how you fit in that four quadrant scheme for most games, and discuss whether or not you fit the label Bartle applies to that quadrant.

-- Name three game genres listed in the text that are generally attractive to you, and three that you generally avoid.
+- Name two game genres listed in the notes that are generally attractive to you, and two that you generally avoid.
+What could you do to improve your work if you are assigned to work on a game whose genre you do not care for?

 - How do Rollings and Adams define an action game?
 What two simple categories do they use for action games?

-- What do Rollings and Adams mean by "local effect weapons"?
+- What do we mean by "local effect weapons"?

-- What are the three elements the authors use to define a shooter game?
+- What are the three elements mentioned in the notes that are common to shooter games?

 - What are some examples of non-shooter action games?

-- What is a checkpoint in a shooter game?
-What would be an alternative to checkpoints that players would like better?
+- What is a checkpoint (waypoint) in a shooter game?
+What would be an alternative to checkpoints that players might like better?

 - How does an infinite monster generator change the strategy for a level?